torsday/notebook/GLOSSARY.md

 Specifies what methods a class must implement (an interface).
 An interface is slightly more abstract than an abstract class, because it does not imply an 'is a' relationship with classes that inherit it.

+## jQuery

+A cross-platform JavaScript library designed to simplify the client-side scripting of HTML.

 ## Kaizen

 Kaizen (Continuous Improvement) is a strategy where employees at all levels of a company work together proactively to achieve regular, incremental improvements to the manufacturing process.
 In a sense, it combines the collective talents within a company to create a powerful engine for improvement.